 Recipe Testers’ Reviews

 Everyone agreed this was a keeper.
 The chipotle added the right amount of heat.
-I think the light-handed approach to seasoning allowed a great beefy taste to shine through but still be well seasoned.
+I think the light-handed approach to seasoning allowed a tremendous beefy taste to shine through but still be well seasoned.
 No one added extra salt or even hot sauce.
-I’ll definitely make again.
+I’ll definitely make it again.

 The meat was seasoned very well.
 My favorite part of it might be the juices.
-After I skimmed the fat off, the juices were still very good.
+After I skimmed the fat off, the juices were still delicious.
 Nice and warming for a cold day too!

 We had it as tacos on the first day and chimichangas (grilled) the next.
 The meat is very versatile.
 It would also be good in a soup (caldo) or burritos.